-At Drake, you will receive individual attention from faculty and staff to build lifelong mentors and connections within the occupational therapy profession.
+You will receive individual attention from faculty and staff to build lifelong mentors and connections within the occupational therapy profession.

-The proximity and availability of numerous clinics, hospitals, special care facilities, schools and private practices in Des Moines.
-Drake’s extensive local and national practitioner network may offer chances for job shadowing, mentoring and professional experiences.
-Additionally, Drake’s CPHS has a dedicated career development staff who will work with you to achieve your career goals.
+Drake partners with numerous clinics, hospitals, special care facilities and private practice sites in Des Moines.
+Drake’s extensive local and national practitioner network offers chances for shadowing, mentoring and professional experiences.
+Additionally, the College of Pharmacy and Health Sciences has a dedicated career development staff who will work with you to achieve your career goals.